Fort Bribie

 Happy hunting!

-On March 29, 2007, the Minister for Environment, Lindy Nelson-Carr opened the Fort Bribie walk that links the Ocean Beach camping ground with Fort Bribie.
+On March 29, 2007, the then Minister for Environment, Lindy Nelson-Carr opened the Fort Bribie walk that links the Ocean Beach camping ground with Fort Bribie.
 It is about 1.25km S of the Fort.
 You can also get to the carpark via the newly-opened inland road from White Patch (22km) but you'd still need a 4WD.

 Minister Nelson-Carr opens the walk assisted by State Member for Pumicestone Carryn Sullivan.
 Ocean Beach - beautiful as ever.